mehdias63/Stats-Preview-Card-Component/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Stats-preview-card-component solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Stats-preview-card-component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents